-Because this proposed "rolling" 365-day retention period is consistent with Hayward's current Police Department policy, it will provide for the seamless internal sharing of data between the two departments and facilitate the management of parking citation appeals.
+Note that the proposed "rolling" 365-day retention period is consistent with Hayward's current Police Department policy.
+It will provide for the seamless intra-agency sharing of data between the two departments and facilitate the management of parking citation appeals.
 One significant benefit of the proposed retention policy will be the ability to utilize the data to perform statistical analysis of the program's effectiveness.
 This will allow staff to report to Council on various program analytics and suggest changes based on data trends.
+The "rolling" 365-day retention policy is consistent with that of Berkeley and San Leandro (1-year retention policy) and much shorter than San Francisco's (5-year) retention policy.